programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 have some knowledge of pattern-matching options.

-As a simple example, if we want to find a reference to a particular year, say 1877, in a document, it’s easy enough to search for that single date.
+As a simple example, if we want to find a reference to a particular year, say 1877, in a document, it's easy enough to search for that single date.
 But if we want to find any references to years in latter half of the 19th century, it is impractical to search several dozen times for 1850, 1851, 1852, etc., in turn.
-By using regular expressions we can use a concise pattern like “18[5-9][0-9]” to effectively match any year from 1850 to 1899.
+By using regular expressions we can use a concise pattern like "18[5-9][0-9]" to effectively match any year from 1850 to 1899.

 In this exercise we will use LibreOffice Writer and LibreOffice Calc,